wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.0.6 =
+= 1.9.1 =
-* Added several improvements to ecommerce integration, pre-emptive security enhancement for the log file, made various code improvements, and improved/updated the spam filters.
+* Added 2 new Advanced Features, added improvements to the installation status detection, added automatic fixes for certain issues, made various code improvements, improved some of the contact form filters, and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==